whisper-project/in-my-voice.client.swift/docs/instructions.md

 The home screen of the Whisper app, shown whenever you launch, is what gives you access to all of the app’s functionality.
 On the Home Screen, you will find the following controls:

 - **Your Name** — This must be filled in in order to participate in conversations.
 The name you enter here will be shown to the other participants.
 - **Whisper** — Tap this button to start whispering, as explained above in [How to Whisper](#how-to-whisper).
-If you long press on this button, a “Whisper Conversations” window will open that allows you to create, edit, and delete conversations.
+If you long press on this button, a [Whisper Conversations](#whisper-conversations) window will open that allows you to create, edit, and delete conversations.
 - **Listen** — Tap this button to rejoin the last conversation you were listening to.
-If you have never listened before, or if you long press this button, a “Listen Conversations” window will open that allows you to see and edit your past conversations, and also (via the ‘+’ button) to join a conversation for which you have received a link.
+If you have never listened before, or if you long press this button, a [Listen Conversations](#listen-conversations) window will open that allows you to see and edit your past conversations, and to join a conversation for which you have received a link.
-- **Favorites** — This opens a “Favorites” window that allows you to create and edit favorite snippets of text.
+- **Favorites** — This opens an [Edit Favorites window](#edit-favorites-window) that allows you to create and edit favorite snippets of text.
 Full instructions for using favorites can be [found below](#favorites).
 - **Settings** — On an iPhone or iPad, this takes you the Whisper settings in your Settings app.
 On a Mac, this opens a Whisper Settings window.
 All the possible settings are [described below](#settings).
 - **How To Use** — Tap this button to open a web browser on the [instructions page](./instructions.html) you are reading right now.
-- **About** — Tap this button to open a web browser on an information page about the Whisper app.
+- **About** — Tap this button to open a web browser on an [information page](./index.html) about the Whisper app.
-- **Support** — Tap this button to open a web browser on a support page for the Whisper app.
+- **Support** — Tap this button to open a web browser on a [support page](./support.html) for the Whisper app.
 In addition to a FAQ, this page provides a way to contact the Whisper development team.
 - **Profile Sharing** — This button allows you to synchronize your Whisper app behavior on multiple devices, as described in the [next section](#user-profiles).
 - **Larger Type** — This switch allows you to switch the home screen to using a larger type size.
 Turning it on will also make the [Whisper Conversations window](#whisper-conversations), the [Listen Conversations window](#listen-conversations), and the [Edit Favorites window](#edit-favorites-window) use larger type size.
 This switch does *not* affect the type sizes used in the whisper or listen windows, because those windows have their own font size controls.
-- **Version Number** — At the very bottom of the home screen there is a small “version number,” such as *v2.4.5*.
+- **Version Number** — At the very bottom of the home screen there is a small version number, such as “v2.4.5”.
 This is not a control, it’s information that you should include if you ever have occasion to fill out a [support request form](https://forms.gle/GE9BjX6MPMi8kTkFA).

 ## User Profiles